This is a personal story and experience when it comes to Uncertainty Avoidance in the Netherlands and Belgium.

-Belgium scores significantly higher than the Netherlands.
+Belgium’s scores are significantly higher than the Netherlands.
 In the case of the country move that my mother recently did, this difference became very clear in a couple of ways.

 Attestation and Signatures

 Belgium (compared to the Netherlands) is the country of “Attests“.
-For pretty much any official document you need an attest.
-Usually with a stamp (of some sort) and of course your signature, plus you have to add “read and approved” in your own handwriting.
+For pretty much any official document you need an attestation.
+Usually, with a stamp (of some sort) and of course, your signature, plus you have to add “read and approved” in your own handwriting.

-In organizing my Mom’s medical insurance here in Belgium I got told by the Belgium authorities that I needed an attest from the institution that takes care of her pension in the Netherlands.
+In organizing my Mom’s medical insurance here in Belgium I got told by the Belgium authorities that I needed attestation from the institution that takes care of her pension in the Netherlands.

 So when calling the Dutch pension institution to get the paperwork going, I asked the person on the other line if they could send me an Attest of the fact that my mother is indeed eligible to receive her pension.

-The reponse was interesting: “I have heard of the word Attest, but I am not sure what it is or what to do with it.“It brought a smile on my face.
+The response was interesting: “I have heard of the word Attest, but I am not sure what it is or what to do with it.“It brought a smile to my face.
 The Dutch just don’t do Attestations…

-This brings me to my other point: how easy it is to cancel all kinds of insurances, rent, medical insurance etc. in the Netherlands.
+This brings me to my other point: how easy it is to cancel all kinds of insurance, rent, medical insurance, etc. in the Netherlands.

 EVERYTHING else I was able to do remotely from Belgium.
-I cancelled the rent for her apartment, I cancelled her health insurance, other insurances, other banks, all her utilities, etc. Simply by sending an email, or making a phone call.
+I canceled the rent for her apartment, I canceled her health insurance, other insurances, other banks, all her utilities, etc. Simply by sending an email, or making a phone call.

 The fact that I could organize 99% of the paperwork remotely for my mother, not needing a signature or anything, made it very easy and very fast.

 I prefer the Belgian way.
-Even it it takes more effort.
+Even it takes more effort.

 image by storebukkebruse